Sunday, 4 December 2016

 (Thanks to Andre Gailani of Punch Cartoon Library for the png of the Bimbo cover)

-Wednesday 7 October 2015
+Wednesday, 7 October 2015

 The Mysterious Ursula

-Ursula appears in a memoir published by her brother in law in 1988, called 'The Monument'.
+Ursula appears in a memoir published by her brother-in-law in 1988, called 'The Monument'.
 I read the paperback brought out the following year by Cardinal.
 In those days there was no internet, blogs or Twitter but in the circumscribed world of literary review magazines and Sunday broadsheets, it still caused something of a stir, or should that be a rustle?

 Tim Behrens, the author, was a graduate of the Slade School of Art in the fifties and knew Lucien Freud and other artists and poets linked to the fast fading era of Fitzrovia.
 In the mid 1960's his younger brother Justin, at sixteen years of age and still cramming for his 'A' levels, became involved with a mysterious (married) blonde called Ursula (ten years his senior) and the book is about their life together and inevitably, their death.